-Although switching from incandescent light bulbs to modern, energy-efficient compact fluorescent (CFL) bulbs is a bright idea that can save money on monthly electric bills, CFL bulbs have taken it on the chin lately for failing to live up to expectations regarding lifespan and energy savings.
-But while benefits like 75 percent energy savings and lifespans of 10,000 hours are being debated, there are four simple things you can do to make sure you get your moneys worth when using CFL bulbs.
+Although switching from incandescent light bulbs to modern, energy-efficient compact fluorescent (CFL) bulbs is a bright idea that can reduce monthly electric bills, CFL bulbs have taken it on the chin lately for failing to live up to expectations regarding lifespan and energy savings.
+But while benefits like 75 percent energy savings and lifespans of 10,000 hours are being debated, there are four simple things you can do to make sure you get your money’s worth when using CFL bulbs.

 1. Avoid enclosed light fixtures for best performance

 The lifespan of CFL bulbs is shortened by heat.
 If you use them in enclosed light fixtures or recessed lighting, the heat that gets trapped around the bulbs will cause them to operate at higher-than-normal temperatures and burn out faster, according to Roberts Research and Consulting, a lighting technology and consulting firm.
 If you need to use CFLs in enclosed fixtures, your best bet is to shoot for low-wattage bulbs and use them in cooler parts of your home.

 2. CFLs will last longer if you leave them on longer